College athletics in the United States: Popularity and importance of intercollegiate athletics

 College athletics has been popular since the 1920s and its popularity has increased as the games are being televised.
 Also, college sports are important both culturally and economically.
 Intercollegiate athletics creates a culturally and racially diverse setting for academics and athletics.
 Economically some schools are benefiting from their athletic programs through ticket sales, merchandise sales, and outside donations.

 College sports in the United States is measured by the large number of universities that participate in more than 24 different NCAA sports.
 This allows more than 460,000 student-athletes, both male and female, to participate in those NCAA sports.
 Even in the late 1980s, the average Division I program employed over 75 coaches, trainers, and administrative staff as full-time faculty to support their athletic programs.

-NCAA Division I and II schools offer scholarships to over 190,000 athletes.
-Every year these D-I and D-II schools spend over $3 billion in athletic-scholarships.
+NCAA Division I, II and NAIA schools offer scholarships to well over 200,000 athletes.
+Every year these D-I, D-II, NAIA schools spend over $4 billion in athletic-scholarships.
 American college sports are popular worldwide with over 20,000 international athletes participating in college athletics.

 Another reason for the importance of college athletics in the U.S. is the important role it plays in the hierarchy of sport organizations.
 In his article about collegiate sports programs, Thomas Rosandich refers to a "performance pyramid", which shows the general progression of athletic organizations in the United States.
 At the bottom of this pyramid is youth sports organizations, since these organizations have participation open to nearly everyone.
 As the pyramid progresses, the level of competition increases, while the number of competitors decreases until the highest level of organized sport, professional sports, is reached.
 In many respects, the intercollegiate sports level serves as a feeder system to the professional level, as the elite college athletes are chosen to compete at the next level.
 This system differs greatly from nearly all other countries in the world, which generally have government-funded sports organizations that serve as a feeder system for professional competition.